Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

-    [ ] - Don't set stamps to go invisible when quota reached in Endless mode [ ] - Hook up game won, level lost, and level won scenes to gameUI scene [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift
+    [ ] - Don't set stamps to go invisible when quota reached in Endless mode [ ] - Hook up game won, level lost, and level won scenes to gameUI scene [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Sometimes the potatoes don't give you a passport
   Tasks:
     Graphics:
       [ ] - Timeout doesn't clear stamps from passport